nestordemeure/breviarium/data/english.md

 Finally, do not entangle yourself in the affairs of others.

-Freely attribute to others the glory of accomplishments, even if you have brought them a great monument.
-It will return to you, and indeed with interest - that is, without envy.
+Freely give others credit for accomplishments, even if you have greatly contributed to the project.
+By doing so, you will receive even greater recognition in return, without inciting envy.

 Beware of anger and revenge.